 Policy on a Patient’s Bill of Rights and Responsibilities

-The American Academy of Pediatric Dentistry (AAPD) recognizes that pediatric oral health care should be rendered under conditions that are acceptable to both patient and dentist.
-The expectation is that oral health care providers, their staff, and patients/parents will support this policy, thereby enhancing patient care.
+The American Academy of Pediatric Dentistry (AAPD) recognizes that pediatric oral health care should be rendered under conditions acceptable to both patient and dentist.
+The expectation is that oral health care providers, their staff, patients, and parents of patients will support this policy, thereby enhancing patient care.

 This policy was developed by the Council on Clinical Affairs and adopted in 2009.
-This document is based on a systematic literature search of the PubMed®/MEDLINE database using the terms: patient freedoms, patient’s Bill of Rights, Bill of Rights, Consumer Bill of Rights; fields: all; limits: within the last 10 years and English.
-Eighty-one articles met these criteria.
-Papers for review were chosen from this list and from the references within selected articles.
-Documents of health care and public policy organizations relating to the concept of patient rights and responsibilities also were reviewed.1-3
+This document is based on electronic database and hand searches of articles in medical and dental literature using the following parameters: terms: patient freedoms, Patient’s Bill of Rights, Bill of Rights, Consumer Bill of Rights; fields: all; limits: within the last 10 years, English, and birth through age 18.
+Nineteen articles met these criteria.

-AAPD is the leader in representing the oral health interests of infants, children, adolescents, and persons with special health care needs.1 Effective oral health care requires collaboration between patients/ parents and pediatric dentists and other health care professionals.
-Open and honest communication, respect for personal and professional values, and sensitivity to differences are integral to optimal patient care.
+The AAPD is the leader in representing the oral health interests of infants, children, adolescents, and persons with special health care needs.1 Effective oral health care requires collaboration between pediatric dentists, their patients/ parents, and other health care professionals.
+Optimal patient care requires open and honest communication between provider and patient, mutual respect for personal and professional values, and sensitivity to differences.2

-- a dental home that provides comprehensive, considerate, and respectful care.
+- receive treatment at a dental home that provides comprehensive, considerate, and respectful care;

-- a choice of oral health care provider.
-The parent has a right to designate a pediatric dentist as a primary oral health care provider for the child.
+- choose an oral health care provider.
+The parent has a right to designate a pediatric dentist as a primary oral health care provider for the child;

 - participate fully in all the decisions related to his/her care.